Your Sleeping Pad: What Are R Values And Why Do We Use Them?

 How to Increase the R-Value on Your Sleeping Pad

 The most common you will see in recent years is adding a second foam pad, like the Gossamer Gear 1/8th inch pad under your main sleeping pad.
-This gives your system about a .5 bump in R-Value for a lightweight multi-use gear item.
+This gives your system about a .5 bump in R-value for a lightweight multi-use gear item.

 Finally, it’s important to keep your sleeping pad clean and free of dirt and debris, as this can reduce its overall R-value by causing deflation or poor functionality.